Unemployment Insurance

 Worker Misclassification

 The rules that determine classification for employment at the Federal level follow common law.
-For the Internal Revenue Service (IRS), the facts that provide evidence of the degree of control and independence fall into three categories:
+For IRS, the facts that provide evidence of the degree of control and independence fall into three categories:

 These factors are evaluated on IRS Form SS-